 Su Love is the author of six collections of poetry, some published as Su Smallen.
 Her books include Buddha, Proof, a Minnesota Book Award finalist, and Weight of Light, a Pushcart Press Editors’ Book Award nominee.
-Love has been awarded the Jane Kenyon Poetry Prize, the Joy Harjo Prize, and international fellowships and residencies from the Jerome Foundation, Tofte Lake Center, St. Croix Watershed Research Station, Minnesota State Arts Board, Metropolitan Regional Arts Council, Southeastern Minnesota Arts Council, Vermont Studio Center, the Unamuno Author Series in Madrid, Spain, and Salmon Literary Centre in County Clare, Ireland.
-Her poems and essays have appeared in Bellingham Review, Bloom, Concision Poetry, Cutthroat, Freshwater Review, Nimrod, Normal School, Poetry City USA, Sleet, Smartish Pace, Tupelo, Tinderbox, Water~Stone Review, and many anthologies, most recently Queer Nature.
+Love is a 2023 recipient of a Creative Support for Individuals grant, awarded by the Minnesota State Arts Board.
+Her work has been recognized with the Jane Kenyon Poetry Prize, the Joy Harjo Prize, and international fellowships and residencies from the Jerome Foundation, Tofte Lake Center, St. Croix Watershed Research Station, Minnesota State Arts Board, Metropolitan Regional Arts Council, Southeastern Minnesota Arts Council, Vermont Studio Center, the Unamuno Author Series in Madrid, Spain, and Salmon Literary Centre in County Clare, Ireland.
+Her poems and essays have appeared in Bellingham Review, Bloom, Concision Poetry, Cutthroat, Freshwater Review, Nimrod, Normal School, Poetry City USA, Sleet, Smartish Pace, Tupelo, Tinderbox, Water~Stone Review, and many anthologies, most recently Queer Nature and All You Need Is One Avocado.
 Love presented with Robert Bly on “Poetry as Vocation,” sponsored by the Lilly Foundation.
 As a publisher, Love founded Laurel Poetry Collective, a small press that produced handsome books and broadsides for ten years in Minnesota.

 As a dancer and choreographer, Love performed throughout Minnesota.
 Her poetry has frequently served as scores for dance and film.